robotology/ycm-cmake-modules/help/manual/ycm-build-system-support.7.rst

                                         TARGETS_PROPERTY ${VARS_PREFIX}_TARGETS
                                         NO_CHECK_REQUIRED_COMPONENTS_MACRO)

+This function generates all the configuration files required for other packages to locate and use the library compiled by ``TemplatePkg`` and adds the required installation rules for these files.

-Finally we add uninstall rules
+Finally we add uninstall rules:

 .. code-block:: cmake